Parenting and Child Rearing – Are We Creating Morons or Mental Patients?

 “You are teaching kind of scary things.
 Why are you teaching your young toddlers about such negative things?
 Don’t you know how this will impact them when they grow up?”
 I asked.

-“We send them to Sunday Church moral classes too…”said one parent.
+“We send them to Sunday Church moral classes too…” said one parent.

-“Our Guru takes special classes for children in the Ashram…”
+“Uday sir, our Guru takes special classes for children in the Ashram…”

-“Who is god?” the child asked.
+“Who is God?” the child asked.

 Recently I heard one of my friends tell his son: “The entire universe and we are all created by God”